 Universal Studios via the Red Line

 Universal Studios Hollywood has long been a main Los Angeles attraction, drawing more than 8 million visitors per year in 2016.
-The new addition of Harry Potter theme park, it's now drawing larger crowds than ever before.
+The new addition of the Harry Potter theme park, it's now drawing larger crowds than ever before.
 Los Angeles public transportation users can take the Red Line to the Universal City stop.
 From there, Universal Studios offers a free shuttle to the park for LA Metro riders.

 Hollywood Attractions via Red Line